nus-cs2103-AY2122S1/ip/docs/README.md

 ## Guide format and input restrictions
 - User input for commands are surrounded with angular brackets as such `<deadline_name>`.
 The brackets themselves are not part of the command.
 - All time input should be formatted as `yyyy-mm-dd`.
 For example, you if you want to indicate your data of 21st Jan, 2021, it should be inputted as `2021-01-21`.
+- Unsupported commands will not be processed, allowing you to type again!

 ## Features
-Duke supports 3 main types of tasks: Todos, Deadlines and Events.
+FakeApp supports 3 main types of tasks: Todos, Deadlines and Events.
 You can perform Create, Read and Delete operations on these tasks, or mark them as done.
-Duke also helps you search for tasks if the list gets too long.
+FakeApp also helps you search for tasks if the list gets too long.

-Furthermore, Duke recently supposed the function to add tags!
+Furthermore, FakeApp recently supposed the function to add tags!
 You can now optionally add tag(s) to a post to highlight the category that post falls into.
 Remember to add the hex symbol infront of a tag to declare a tag.
 Also, tags do not have spaces.

 ## Usages